Insight - Pfizer confronts surge of lawsuits over Lipitor

 When the labelling change was released in 2012, a top FDA official underscored that the agency still stood behind the drugs: "Clearly, we think that the heart benefit of statins outweighs this small increased risk (for diabetes)," Amy Egan, a deputy director for safety at the agency's Division of Metabolism and Endocrinology, said in a statement at the time.

 Statins are a class of drugs that block the liver's production of cholesterol to reduce the risk of heart disease.
-Type 2 diabetes, once known as adult-onset or non insulin-dependent diabetes, is a chronic condition that affects the way the body metabolised glucose.
+Type 2 diabetes, once known as adult-onset or noninsulin-dependent diabetes, is a chronic condition that affects the way the body metabolizes glucose.

 RISKS AND BENEFITS